hawtio/hawtio/app/app/site/doc/Overview2dotX.md

 #### javascript plugins
 * [hawtio-core](https://github.com/hawtio/hawtio-core) - Tiny core module that contains the logging and plugin loader code.
 It also contains 1 angular module that initializes some stub services that can be overridden by other plugins.
 Responsible for loading plugins and bootstrapping a hawtio app
 * [hawtio-core-navigation](https://github.com/hawtio/hawtio-core-navigation) - Navigation bar, also can handle sub-tabs.
 Provides a nice API that allows you to define your routes and tabs in one block, or you can define your routes and tabs separately
+* [hawtio-extension-service](https://github.com/hawtio/hawtio-extension-service) - A service and directive that can be used to attach arbitrary text or HTML to a view

 #### typescript plugins